How prepared is Africa to host an Olympics? – DW – 08/12/2024

 "No matter where you come from, no matter where you train, face the challenge, don't give up, just be focus," she said.

-This article has been adapted DW's AfricaLink, a daily podcast packed with news, politics, culture and more.
+This article has been adapted from an episode of DW's AfricaLink, a daily podcast packed with news, politics, culture and more.
 You can listen and follow AfricaLink wherever you get your podcasts